SpeciesFileGroup/taxonworks_doc/docs/guide/getting-started.md

 # Getting started with some basics

-_Before you read a manual, setup a workflow, import data, or get deep in-to TaxonWorks you'll want the basics._
+_Before you read a manual, setup a workflow, import data, or get deep into TaxonWorks you'll want the basics._

 ### In-application help